-Sequence, Intensity, Duration, and Frequency of Training Activities entire training year.
-Interns are oriented to Astor during their first two weeks.
-During this time, interns have: frequent orientation meetings with the Director of Internship; initial meetings with each supervisor; meetings with various program directors and specialists within the agency; orientation with human resources; training in TCI (Therapeutic Crisis Intervention) and training on agency documentation and forms.
+Sequence, Intensity, Duration, and Frequency of Training Activities

+Astor's Practitioner-Developmental-Apprentice and Scholarly pursuit model of training is accomplished through a variety of carefully planned and sequenced activities related to the practice of professional psychology.
+In order for each intern to experience a degree of depth and intensity in their time at Astor, training activities run concurrently for the entire training year.
+Interns are oriented to Astor during their first few weeks.
+During this time, interns have: frequent orientation meetings with the Director of Internship; initial meetings with each supervisor; meetings with various program directors and specialists within the agency; orientation with human resources; training in TCI

+(Therapeutic Crisis Intervention) and training on agency documentation and forms.
 These meetings assist in the interns' gradual assimilation into the agency.
 The late-summer starting date for interns is intentionally scheduled to fall during a time of year when agency activities are "quieter."
 This allows for a gradual introduction into the agency, an increase in availability of staff agency-wide, and for the interns to become acclimated before the child and adolescent clients go back to school and the agency intakes begin to pick up in volume.